 Though the official start of the route is in Almonte, there are many other starting points in towns and cities that the route passes through such as Ottawa, Carleton Place, Sharbot Lake, Renfrew, Shawville, Gracefield and Wakefield.
 Free multi-day parking is available at the Almonte Civitan Community Centre (the centre takes no responsibility for cars left overnight).

-The combination of distance, lack of paved riding, segments of chunky riding surfaces in several places, and elevation gain of roughly 8,000 metres make this a fairly adventurous route.
+The combination of distance, lack of paved riding, segments of chunky riding surfaces in several places, and elevation gain make this a fairly adventurous route.
+Elevation gain is 7267 metres according to RWGPS but the actual amount of climbing, based on data from many riders is closer to 9500 metres.
 Most climbs are short but they can be punchy and remember, “what comes up, must come down”.
 Climbs that stand out for us are: Tatty Hill (km 255.4), L’Alpe de Tubman (km 407.5) , Mont Ste.
 Marie (km 535.6), Trans Outaouais (km 543), Paugan Rd (km 568), and McCloskey’s (km 672).
 Intermediate and advanced bikepackers will not be disappointed by the level of challenge on the LDW.
 More novice bikepackers should plan the route out in attainable stages and make any necessary route adjustments - all the while remembering that a positive attitude is often just as important as fitness in getting to the finish line.

 “I may have gone into the LDW expecting it to be easy…it was definitely harder than I had expected."
 Kyle Roberts, Melbourne, Australia: 3 days, 2 hours (Individual Time Trial 2021)